Suxxxit/discord-no-horny-bot/README.md

 ## Purpose
 I am not a big fan of moderation, especially done by bots. *Shaming*, on the other hand...

-This Discord bot will check all pictures sent to the server where it is installed, and if a picture contains NSFW materials, bot will mention the sender with randomly generated shaming message and will send a random reaction picture.
+This Discord bot will check all pictures sent to the server where it is installed, and if a picture contains NSFW materials, bot will mention the sender with randomly generated shaming message and add a random reaction picture.

 ## Features
 - Picture categorization powered by [nsfw-detector](https://pypi.org/project/nsfw-detector/), supporting the following categories: